rackerlabs/rackspace-how-to/content/office-365/getting-started-with-powershell-office-365.md

 - **Applies to:** Administrator
 - **Difficulty:** Moderate
 - **Time Needed:** Approximately 15 minutes
-- **Tools Needed:** Office 365 Administrator access, 64-Bit Version of Windows, Microsoft .NET Framework 4.5.x, Windows Management Framework 4.0
+- **Tools Needed:** Office 365&reg; administrator access, 64-Bit Version of Windows&reg;, Microsoft .NET Framework&reg; 4.5.x, Windows Management Framework&reg; 4.0

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

-As an Office 365 Administrator, you may be required to utilize PowerShell to perform certain administrative tasks on your tenant.
+As an Office 365 administrator, you may be required to utilize PowerShell&reg; to perform certain administrative tasks on your tenant.
 PowerShell is also useful for performing bulk operations and accessing data.

 ### Installing the MSOnline Module for PowerShell

 There are several PowerShell modules that are required to manage Office 365.
-This article will only cover the primary management module, the MSOnline module.
+This article covers the primary management module, which is MSOnline module.

-Use the following steps to install the MSOnline module.
+Use the following steps to install the MSOnline module:

 1. Run the Windows PowerShell app with elevated privileges (Run as Administrator).